J. Williams Thorne, Underground Railroad Host Turned North Carolina Politician

 About the Book

-After the Civil War, Williams became a “carpetbagger,” moving to postwar North Carolina to pursue farming and politics.
+Williams and his associates discussed vital matters of the day, from slavery to prohibition to women’s rights.
+These issues sometimes came to Thorne’s doorstep—he met with nationally prominent reformers, and thwarted kidnappers seeking to enslave one of his free black tenants.
+After the Civil War, Williams became a “carpetbagger,” moving to North Carolina to pursue farming and politics.
 An “infidel” Quaker (anti-Christian), he was opposed by Democrats who sought to keep him out of the legislature on account of his religious beliefs.
 Today a little-known figure in history, Williams made his mark through his outspokenness and persistent battling for what he believed.

 About the Author(s)

 Max Longley is an independent scholar in Durham, North Carolina.
 His works include For the Union and the Catholic Church: Four Converts in the Civil War (McFarland, 2015).

 Bibliographic Info: 11 photos, appendices, notes, bibliography, index

 Table of Contents

 1. The Ecclesiastical Trial 3

 4. The Federal Invasion and the Progressive Friends 35

 5. Reform, Slave Raid, War 49